Suzuki Hustler: Second generation (MR52S/MR92S; 2020)

 The second generation Hustler was first shown in concept form at the 46th Tokyo Motor Show, October through November 2019.
 The car has been designed to be more similar to the fourth generation Jimny.
 It went on sale on 20 January 2020.
+The second generation largely retaining from the first generation design elements such as the round headlights, but the design was made more square.
+The rear window was made more upright, extending the roof length by approximately 120 mm.
+It was offered in Hybrid G, and Hybrid X. The Turbo were available in all grades.
+The second generation Hustler only available in CVT transmission.

 The Flair Crossover was announced on 29 January 2020 and has been on sale since 27 February 2020.
 The naturally aspirated variants received the new R06D engine, producing 49 PS, while the turbocharged variants retain the earlier R06A type.
 The chassis numbers reflect this, with MR92S denoting R06D cars and MR52S for the turbocharged models.